shideru/Microshell/README.md

 # Microshell
 Small program made for one of my uni classes.
-It has basic microshell functionalities.
+It has basic microshell functionalities written in ANSI C.